Dominic-Webster/Minesweeper/README.md

 ### How To Play

-- 1. Select a space (Example: A1, C9, etc)
+- Select a space (Example: A1, C9, etc)
-- 2. A number represents how many mines are around the space
+- A number represents how many mines are around the space
-- 3. You can flag a space where you think a mine is
+- You can flag a space where you think a mine is
-- 4. To flag, type F after the space name (Exapmle: A1F, G4F, etc)
+- To flag, type F after the space name (Example: A1F, G4F, etc)
-- 5. You win when every space is revealed or flagged
+- You win when every space is revealed or flagged

 ---